Florence Welch: 2022–present: Dance Fever

-In January 2022, it was confirmed that the band would be headlining a few summer festivals which lead to many theorizing that Welch's fifth studio album could possibly be released during the first semester of 2022.
+In January 2022, it was confirmed that the band would be headlining a few summer festivals which led to many theorizing that Welch's fifth studio album could possibly be released during the first semester of 2022.
 By the end of February, some selected fans started receiving medieval-styled tarot cards, the cards had the words "King" and "Florence + the Machine – Chapter 1" written on them.
 On 23 February 2022, Welch released a single, "King", and an accompanying music video, directed by Autumn de Wilde.

 On 7 March 2022, the second single was released alongside a music video, also directed by de Wilde, titled "Heaven Is Here".
 On 9 March 2022, Welch announced through her Instagram page that the band's fifth studio album would be titled Dance Fever and would have 14 songs, in her words "A fairytale in 14 songs".
 On 10 March 2022, the third single was released called "My Love" which also featured a music video directed by Autumn de Wilde.
-The single premiered on BBC Radio 1's morning show "Breakfast with Greg James" where Welch was the special guest and announced the release date of their upcoming album Dance Fever, 13 May 2022.
+The single premiered on BBC Radio 1's morning show "Breakfast with Greg James" where Welch was the special guest and announced that the release date of their upcoming album Dance Fever was 13 May 2022.

+On 14 October 2022, Dance Fever (Live at Madison Square Garden) was released.
+The album was recorded over two nights at MSG on 16 and 17 September 2022.
+In August and October 2024 respectively, Welch performed "Florida!!!" with Taylor Swift on The Eras Tour's last stop in London and on the tour's stops in Miami.

+On 11 September 2024, Florence + the Machine performed with the Jules Buckley Orchestra at Royal Albert Hall for the BBC Proms 2024 Series.
+The performance was released as the album titled Symphony of Lungs on 25 October 2024.

+In 2025, Welch collaborated with the music project Everything Is Recorded (headed by Richard Russell) on the track "Never Felt Better", which also features the singer Sampha.

+On 19 August 2025, Welch announced her 6th album, Everybody Scream, set to be released on Halloween 2025.

 Artistry

-Welch has been compared to other singers such as Kate Bush, Stevie Nicks, Siouxsie Sioux, PJ Harvey, Shirley Manson, Alison Goldfrapp, Tori Amos and Björk.
-When describing Lungs, Welch said, "When I was writing these songs, I used to refer to myself as Florence 'Robot...because I really like what a machine thinks organic instruments really sound like."
-Welch possesses a contralto vocal range.
+Welch has been compared to other singers such as Kate Bush, Stevie Nicks, Siouxsie Sioux, PJ Harvey, Shirley Manson, Alison Goldfrapp, Tori Amos, and Björk.
+When describing Lungs, Welch said, "When I was writing these songs, I used to refer to myself as Florence Robot ... because I really like what a machine thinks organic instruments really sound like."
+Welch has a contralto voice.
+In 2023, Rolling Stone ranked Welch at number 128 on its list of the 200 Greatest Singers of All Time.